Lemon Rosemary Sourdough Bread

 - 500 grams Bread Flour – (4 cups plus 2 tablespoons) You can use other flours, too: white unbleached flour, white whole wheat, or spelt.
 Whole wheat flour will be more dense and won’t rise as much as white flour.
 For your first few loaves you'll have more success if you don't use it.
 Don’t use gluten free flours.

 - 9 grams Celtic Sea Salt (finely ground) – ( 1-1/2 teaspoons) or Himalayan salt

 - 1 tablespoon Rosemary – finely chopped

-- 1 tablespoon lemon zest - (use a microplane grater)
+- 1 tablespoon Lemon Zest – (use a microplane grater)

 Before Bedtime ~ Making the dough

 - Then add the flour and salt and combine together with a stiff spatula.
 You can also use your hands to get the flour fully incorporated.
 The dough will look a little scraggly, feel dense, and stick to your fingers.
 Try and scrape off as much dough from your hands as possible but don't over mix it at this point.
-Then mix in the chopped rosemary and lemon zest into the bread, folding and kneaded the bread over a few times till well incorporated.
+Then mix in the chopped rosemary and lemon zest into the bread, folding and kneading the bread over a few times till well incorporated.
 Cover with plastic wrap and rest for 20-30 minutes.

 In the Morning ~ Making and Baking the Bread

 - Cover the bowl and let it rest for 30 to 60 minutes.
-In the meantime, preheat your oven to 450 degrees.
-Cut a piece of parchment paper to fit your pot, leaving excess so you can grab the bread and take it out of the pot.
+In the meantime, preheat your oven to 450 degrees F. Cut a piece of parchment paper to fit your pot, leaving excess so you can grab the bread and take it out of the pot.
 Place your parchment paper over the bowl and invert the bowl to allow the bread to release onto the paper.